 Strauss-Kahn went from being a highly respected politician to being hounded in the world’s media after a New York hotel maid accused him of trying to rape her.
 The charges were dropped after prosecutors decided the maid’s testimony was unreliable.

-But Strauss-Kahn, later was hit with a separate sexual assault accusation in France and on Wednesday his lawyers will be in a Bronx courtroom fighting a civil lawsuit brought against him by the hotel maid.
+But Strauss-Kahn, later was hit with a separate sexual assault accusation in France and tomorrow his lawyers will be in a Bronx courtroom fighting a civil lawsuit brought against him by the hotel maid.

-Strauss-Kahn has been seeking to restore his reputation as a top global economist by speaking at conferences, but cancelled an appearance at an event in Brussels on Tuesday following protests from European members of parliament (MEPs).
+Strauss-Kahn has been seeking to restore his reputation as a top global economist by speaking at conferences, but cancelled an appearance at an event in Brussels today following protests from European members of parliament (MEPs).